marksmccann/froyo/docs/getting-started/creating-a-component.md

 </script>
 ```

-### Instantiate the Component
+### Initialize the Component

-Now that we have a valid component, we can instantiate it with the root element.
+Now that we've defined a component class, let's initialize it with the root element.

 ```html
 <script>